divyanshu-talwar/Numerical-Methods/README.md

 # Numerical Methods
 ## About
-* This repository contains the solution to the assignments, given to me in the course `Numerical Methods`.
+* This repository contains the solutions to the assignments I solved during the `Numerical Methods` course.
-* Contributor - Divyanshu Talwar